 The introduction of talent acquisition automation brings change to a recruiter’s role and potential responsibilities.

 To some, this can be a daunting prospect.
 This is because there are a lot of presumptions about how recruitment technology will affect or even replace the recruiter’s role.
 Something that is intensified by a continuous stream of news surrounding the ‘technology takeover’.
-Whilst these headlines are great at attracting attention, it’s important to differentiate between recruitment technologies, their capabilities and instead look towards the prospects automation will bring.
+Whilst these headlines are great at attracting attention, it’s important to differentiate between recruitment technologies, and their capabilities and instead look toward the prospects automation will bring.

 3 changes in recruitment with talent acquisition automation